 * Purchase 1 pound of ginger root from the produce section of your grocery store.

 * Finely chop it on a cutting board (if you're feeling adventurous, peel the skin first.
-This will give your candied ginger!).
+This will give your candied ginger for snacking when you're done!).

 * Add this chopped ginger to 4 cups of water and 3 cups of sugar in a saucepan on the stove.